Looking for a criminal defence lawyer in Singapore?

 Call or text us via our 24-hr hotline and get a free 30-min consultation.
 We’re always standing by to answer your questions.

-Discuss your case with our lawyers over a text, Voice Call or Video Call.
-We’ll walk you through your best options and solutions.
+Discuss your case with our criminal defence lawyers over a text, Voice Call or Video Call.
+We’ll walk you through your best options and solutions in Singapore.

 A 27-year-old Singaporean man, a former student at the Singapore Institute of Management (SIM), was sentenced to 44 weeks jail after pleading guilty to one count of performing a sexual act on the man without his consent.
 The man pleaded guilty in the State Courts of Singapore.
 According to reports,…

 A 45-year-old Singaporean man, a former associate director employed by Changi Airports International (CAI), was sentenced to 45 weeks’ jail receiving bribes totalling $215,237 from 2015 to 2017.
 The man pleaded guilty in the State Courts of Singapore.
 He pleaded guilty to 17 charges involving corruption and five charges involving…

 Ready for a free consultation with some of the best criminal lawyers?

 Whatever your concerns may be, our criminal defence lawyers come with a wealth of experience and knowledge to help you through the process.